frankenfrank/veeam/tapechanger/readme.md

-First Job starts on specific Weekday, but next Job at next Day but Tapejob will be write the first day.
+First Job starts on specific Weekday, next Job at next Day but Tapejob will be write the first day.

 Script reads actual Weekday, when first Job starts and write a file with name for example "tuesday.veeam".